 by Dale Wayne Slusser

-Sometime shortly after the cessation of the Civil War, former slave, Henry Ervin Boyd built a one-room log cabin on property not far from where he was born and raised, along the Big Sandy Mush Creek in northwest Buncombe County.
+Sometime shortly after the cessation of the Civil War, former slave Henry Ervin Boyd built a one-room log cabin on property not far from where he was born and raised, along the Big Sandy Mush Creek in northwest Buncombe County.
 It appears that Ervin Boyd was the son of Dorcus Boyd, a former enslaved servant of the James Boyd family.
-On the 1870 census, where we find the first and only mention of Dorcus in a census, she is shown to be 60 years old, and “keeping house” for Marcus King, next door to her son Ervin Boyd and his wife and their children.
+In the 1870 census, where we find the first and only mention of Dorcus in a census, she is said to be 60 years old, and “keeping house” for Marcus King, next door to her son Ervin Boyd and his wife and their children.
 Living with Dorcus was her 17-year-old daughter, Lucinda.
-These relationships are verified by the 1853 will of James Boyd, where all three names, Dorcus, Henry, & Lucinda are named along with Boyd’s other “negroes”.
+These relationships are verified by the 1853 will of James Boyd, where Dorcus, Henry and Lucinda are named along with Boyd’s other “negroes”.
 In fact, a later codicil was added to Boyd’s Will, willing Dorcus (after the death of his wife Rachel) to his son Robert Boyd, instead of to his son John B. Boyd as stated in the earlier Will.
 Robert Boyd was further instructed by the codicil that he was to “permit the said Dorcus …to live on some part of the Land bequeathed to the said Robert, and to enjoy the benefits of her own labor as a free woman, uninterrupted by, the said Robert, or any other person…”.
 Henry and Lucinda had been willed to Robert as well.